by Scott Bradley Smith

 After the rain, the desert smelled of sage and creosote.
 Mike Brazos pawed the scree, hauled himself onto a ledge.
 Hands on knees, he gasped and wheezed in the breaking mist.
 He knew he’d been capricious—a rattler could have gotten him anytime he reached overhead.
 At the very least, he could have ended up with a handful of cholla spines.
 But he had arrived at this promontory where, for one last time, he could survey Sabino Canyon as it curved like a fat leg up and into the Santa Catalina range.

 Brazos pulled the bandanna off his head and patted his mouth.
-He had just left Julianne, the women he’d been seeing for the past two years.
+He had just left Julianne, the woman he’d been seeing for the past two years.
 At the bottom of the wash sat the orange and white rental van holding all his belongings, sunning itself beside a saguaro.
 It waited to dawdle him to a new foundry job at a sculpture atelier in Raleigh.
 Beyond that, Tucson lay spread out below like spilled tequila glistening on the desert floor.

 In the four years he’d spent in the Desert Southwest, Brazos had never gotten used to the scalding heat, the sky so big and wide it made him feel as though he was drowning in thin air.
 You’d never know that his own grandfather had been raised here, that the genes for tolerating such phenomenon had missed Brazos entirely.
 He craved instead the lushness of the Piedmont back East, hiking in forests where sunlight barely reached the trail.
 He looked forward to being closer to his family and the friends he’d grown up with, though not so close that they’d be stopping over unannounced.
 The job he was taking promised a steadier income and better benefits than the little county museum offered here.